-When I got Sydney in 2008, I considered several names – Aspen (because I now live in Colorado), Cinco (the paper collar she wore only had the number 5 on it when I adopted her) and Bella.
+When I got Sydney in 2008, I considered several names – Aspen (because I now live in Colorado), Bella, and Cinco (the paper collar she wore only had the number 5 on it when I adopted her).

 I finally settled on Sydney because she’s an Australian Shepherd-Corgi mix.

-The name suits her and I’m so glad I decided against Bella, which was my second choice.
+The name suited her, and I’m glad I decided against Bella, my second choice.

 Three of the eight dogs in her puppy kindergarten class were named Bella.
 If I’d chosen that name for my girl, 50 percent would have had the same name.
 It was confusing enough having three Bellas.

 And I like it that none of my dogs’ names have ever been on any popular lists.
 Each dog is original, and I love that each has a unique name.

 Boy dog names